ymerejsasnak/JKwebsite/README.md

-CUT CERTS FROM PAGE!

 ###content
-* main - mostly fine for now

 * apps - work on portfolio and add stuff asap!
 * music - mostly fine.  embed a sample song or two in page w/ bandcamp widget?
 * stories - fine for now. try to publish other 'finished stories' or just put here if I give up on subbing them